teuncm/float-neighbors/README.md

 ## Float neighbor exploration
 View all direct bitwise neighbors of arbitrary float values.
-This program can be used as educational tool to delve deep into float rounding errors and the properties and limits of IEEE floats.
+This program can be used as educational tool to delve deep into float rounding errors and explore the properties and limits of IEEE floats.

 ### Configurable options
 - Precision: 16-bit, 32-bit, 64-bit, 128-bit*